-In this example, it is rather unlikely that the $100 million will be presented as cash and cash equivalents as the Entity cannot use it in any way without prior approval of a third party (a bank).
-In the example, the 100$ million would be best kept off-balance sheet.
-When actual transfers take place, Entity A reports inflows from financing activities and at the same time outflows in investing activities.
+In this example, it is unlikely that the $100 million will be presented as cash and cash equivalents as Entity A cannot use it without prior approval of a third party (a bank).
+In the example, the $100 million would be best kept off-balance sheet.
+When actual transfers take place, Entity A reports inflows from financing activities and, at the same time, outflows in investing activities.

 Operating activities are the core revenue-producing activities of the entity.
 All other activities that do not fit into definitions of investing or financing activities are also classified as operating activities.
 In general, a cash flow that results from the transaction or other event that has a direct impact on P/L will be presented under operating activities, with a notable exception of disposal of long-term assets (IAS 7.6,13-15).
 It is possible that a particular type of transaction may be classified both as operating and investing activity depending on the business model of an entity.

 Examples of cash flows from operating activities are:

 - cash receipts from the sale of goods, the rendering of services and from other revenue streams,

 - cash payments to suppliers for purchased goods and services or to, and on behalf of, employees,

 - cash receipts and payments from contracts held for dealing or trading purpose,

 - cash receipts and payments relating to loans and deposits in a financial institution,

 - cash payments or refunds of income taxes unless they can be specifically identified with financing or investing activities,